shaib/pycon-il-2025/website_2024/content/pages/homepage.md

 as community-building activities.
   </p>
   <p>
-PyCon Israel 2024 will include a day of talks at Cinema City, Gelilot, and a day of workshops (location to be announced).
+PyCon Israel 2024 will include a day of talks at Cinema City, Gelilot, and a day of workshops at the Microsoft Reactor in Teal Aviv.
 Two days of learning and socializing, fun and collaboration, all around Python &mdash; continuing the tradition started in 2016.
   </p>
   <p>
 In 2023 we